Onelinerhub/onelinerhub/python-matplotlib/how-to-plot-data-from-json.md

-# How to plot data from json
+# How to plot data from JSON

 ```python
 import matplotlib.pyplot as plt